 Inbound SEO offers a 14.6% close rate when compared to 1.7% of outbound sourced leads.

-SEO is the magic word if you want to attract organic traffic from different sources such as Google’s search engine result page (SERP), social media, and more.
+SEO is the magic word if you want to attract organic traffic from Google’s search engine result page (SERP).

 Another way to optimize your website is through guest posting or creating shareable content for backlinks from other websites.
-Optimize your website for mobile-friendliness and higher responsiveness will also give you impressive results.
+Optimizing your website for mobile-friendliness and higher responsiveness will also give you impressive results.